Nadavlistingsync/Resmue-raiting/README.md

 2. Deploy to Vercel:
    - Connect your GitHub repository to Vercel
-   - Add your environment variables in the Vercel dashboard
+   - Add the required environment variables in the Vercel dashboard
-   - Deploy
+   - Deploy your application

 ## Contributing